qti-com-br/atak/README.md

 ```

 <br /><br />
+Now you should be able to Sync your project with gradle.
+<br /><br />
 If you are having issues, check the **known errors** below.
-<br />If you have a different issue, please let me know.
+Or if you have a different issue, please let me know.
 <br /><br />

 **## Troubleshooting**